Alexis-Bll/Alexis-Bll/README.md

 # Hi, I'm Alexis 👋

+I am a UK-based Network Engineer focused on building practical, real-world networking skills.
-I am an aspiring Network Engineer from the UK with a First Class degree in Forensic Computing & Security from Bournemouth University.

-I have recently achieved the Cisco CCNA certification and I am currently studying for the Fortinet NSE4 certification.
-My goal is to build a career in networking, infrastructure and network security.
+I hold a **First Class degree in Forensic Computing & Security (Bournemouth University)** and have achieved the **Cisco CCNA certification**.
+I am currently studying for the **Fortinet NSE4 (FCP)** to develop my skills in network security and firewalls.

+---

 ## Certifications